New Plea Process for Alleged Traffic, Parking and Bylaw Offences

-For alleged offences issued before or after these legislation changes (Nov 20th 2017) Police Officers, 3rd party for profit contracted operators and parking agents plus bylaw officers are no longer required to attend trial to be questioned aslong as the new evidence certificate (sworn statement) is completed fully and adequately.
+For alleged offences issued before or after these legislation changes (Nov 20th 2017) Police Officers, 3rd party for profit contracted operators and parking agents plus bylaw officers are no longer required to attend trial to be questioned as long as the new evidence certificate (sworn statement) is completed fully and adequately.
 If it is not provided or statement vague they need to attend.
-The discovery package need to be sent to accused well in advance (min 7 and recommended 30 days) or request adjournment.
+The discovery package need to be sent to accused well in advance (min 7 days and recommended 30 days) or request adjournment.
 If given last minute at Court then request the matter dismissed due to time off work to attend etc… The accused can ask the Crown to call them as their witness so they can be questioned and if needed they can still subpoenaed.
-More info below.
+More info below and here

 There is an obvious upward trending of tickets being issued.
 Up to 150,000 alleged simple traffic offences issued per year in Winnipeg by for profit multinational ACS / Lockhead Martin / Xerox / Conduent since 2003, up to 55,000 by WPS Police Officers and up to 100k alleged parking offences per year in Winnipeg issued by for profit multinational G4S Tech parking agents (G4S is a CoW / Winnipeg Parking Authority (WPA) partner).